marabian/recipe-generator/README.md

 - Use browser's local storage to save recipes instead of Streamlit's session_state so that the recipes persist across sessions.

+- Place "Save to Collection" on the top instead of bottom of the generated recipe card.

 ## Architecture